JiangbinYang/GettingCleaningData/CodeBook.md

 (4)	However, the original feature variable names were not unique.
 This is the reason why both the original variable number and variable name are combined to create a new unique descriptive name for each feature variable.

+In the feature variable names, "t" denotes time domain signal measurements, while "f" denotes frequency domain.
+"Acc" indicates the measurement was from accelerometer, and "Gyro" gyroscope.
+"Mag" stands for magnitude. '-XYZ' represents 3-axial signals in the X, Y and Z directions, respectively.

-The “Acc” feature variables should be in the standard gravity units 'g'.
-The “Gyro” feature variables should be in the units of radians/second.
-More information about the specific meanings of the feature variables can be found from the dataset description, available at the website mentioned above.
+The “Acc” feature variables are in the standard gravity units 'g'.
+The “Gyro” feature variables are in the units of radians/second.
+More information about the meanings of the feature variables can be found from the dataset description, available at the website mentioned above.

 1. activityName
 2. subjectID